Louis D. Brandeis Center for Human Rights Under Law

-The Louis D. Brandeis Center for Human Rights Under Law (LDB) is a nonprofit organization founded by Kenneth L. Marcus in 2012 to advance the civil and human rights of the Jewish people and promote justice for all.
-LDB is active on American campuses, where it, according to the organization, combats anti-Semitism and anti-Zionism.
+The Louis D. Brandeis Center for Human Rights Under Law (LDB) is a 501(c)(3) nonprofit organization founded by Kenneth L. Marcus in 2012 with the stated purpose of advancing the civil and human rights of the Jewish people and promoting justice for all peoples.
+LDB is active on American campuses, where it says it combats antisemitism and anti-Zionism.

 LDB was named after Louis D. Brandeis, a Jewish American lawyer and associate justice on the Supreme Court of the United States active in the Zionist movement.
 LDB has no relation to Brandeis University or to Louis D. Brandeis himself.

 Leadership and organization

-LDB was founded in early 2012 by Kenneth L. Marcus, a former Staff Director of the U.S. Commission on Civil Rights who served as the Assistant Secretary of Education for Civil Rights from June 2018 to July 2020.
-Marcus is the author of The Definition of Antisemitism (Oxford University Press, 2015).
+LDB was founded in early 2012 by Kenneth L. Marcus, a former Staff Director of the U.S. Commission on Civil Rights who served as the Assistant Secretary of Education for Civil Rights from June 2018 to July 2020 under the Trump administration.

-The Board of Directors are Richard Cravatts, Tevi Troy, L. Rachel Lerman, and Adam S. Feuerstein.
+Center for Legal Innovation (CLI)

+The Center for Legal Innovation (CLI) is a public interest legal organization established by the Louis D. Brandeis Center for Human Rights Under Law (LBD) to address legal claims related to antisemitism.
+The center provides legal representation for individuals facing discrimination in various sectors, including employment, housing, healthcare, academia, and corporate settings.

+The advisory board of the CLI includes former U.S. Attorney General William Barr; Paul, Weiss Chairman Brad Karp; former U.S. Solicitor General Paul Clement; and Alan Levine, president of the Legal Aid Society of New York.
+Additionally, the board features prominent attorneys from leading corporate law firms, such as Thomas McCarthy, managing partner at Consovoy McCarthy PLLC; Jonathan Polkes, former co-chair of Weil, Gotshal & Manges LLP’s global litigation department; and partners from Holtzman Vogel and Schaerr Jaffe LLP.
+The advisory board also includes government officials and legal scholars.

+One of CLI’s initial cases involves representing a Jewish father and his five-year-old son, who were allegedly removed from a café in Oakland, California, for wearing a Star of David hat.